Barcelona City Breaks & Short Stays

 Barcelona City Breaks Operators

-An alternative to independent travel, booking your holiday in Barcelona via a specialist travel agent enables you to take some of the stress and hassle out of the boring bit of travelling - ie. actually organising your break!
-There are many operators who can arrange holidays in Barcelona and other parts of Spain for you, from finding hotels in central locations in the city, to providing the travel information that will ensure you get the most of your weekend (or hopefully longer!) away - plus of course your flights to and from Barcelona.
-For example The Ultimate Travel Company organise luxury city breaks to Barcelona and beyond.
-Apart from saving yourself a bit of time, more often than not the packages and holiday deals a tour operator can offer turn out to be much cheaper than doing it yourself, as they are often privy to some great deals!
-So there you go, just check your passport hasn't gone out of date and you're ready for a short break in Barcelona!
+An alternative to independent travel (see below), booking your holiday via a specialist travel agent enables you to take some of the stress and hassle out of the boring bit of travelling – ie. actually organising your break!
+There are many operators who will do the leg work for you, starting with finding hotels in central locations in the city, to providing the travel information that will ensure you get the most of your weekend (or hopefully longer!) away – plus of course your flights to and from Barcelona.

 Independent Breaks

 The alternative to a ready-made package break is to go it alone, which means greater flexibility, but it also means doing some research on everything from cost of accommodation to flights yourself.
-However the good news is that there are plenty of deals out there, especially if you book in advance - and securing the lowest price for a hotel or plane ticket will also ensure you've got some money left for exploring the city!
-Being the world's largest hotel comparison site, Trivago is the thinking (wo)man's option for comparing hotel prices and using their website you can compare over a thousand offers to find the most suitable hotels in Barcelona for your vacation.
-Meanwhile head over to our article on buying cheap flights to BCN for more advice on buying your air tickets!
+However the good news is that there are plenty of deals out there, especially if you book in advance – and securing the lowest price for a hotel or plane ticket will also ensure you’ve got some money left for exploring the city!
+For rooms, a good place to search is naturally our A-Z of some of the best hotels and apartment operators in the city.
+Meanwhile, as mentioned above, you can head over to our article on buying cheap flights to BCN for more advice on snapping up your air tickets.
+Hint: Ryanair also fly to Reus and Girona, but be sure to factor in the cost of the bus transfer if you book with the Irish low cost carrier!

 Travel Insurance